Lectures by Anna Backerra

 After a short historic overview we consider several successive styles, like dodecaphonics, aleatorics, serialism and minimal music, and compare them with developments in physics.
 Many short musical examples will be played.
 The lecturer herself has combined Schönberg’s insights with Allen Fort’s ‘set theory’ to a new tonal system: relative tonality.
-This provides a tool to expand the romantic tonal possibilities to a new harmonic foundation for contemporary music.
+The picture shows the belonging chord-generator.
 A few examples of this neo-classical style will be played.

 Keywords: Schönberg, dodekafonics, Einstein, relativity theory, Vermeulen, chaos theory, quantummechanics, Heisenberg, complementarity, Cage, Boulez, serialism, Ligeti, Lutoslawski, aleatorics, subatomic particles, Stockhausen, Andriessen, Backerra and more.